Jerald011003/Tobaco-Analysis/README.md

 ## Conclusion

 This analysis demonstrates significant insights into tobacco usage patterns across demographic groups and locations.
 Models reveal strong predictors of tobacco use, and visualizations underscore key trends over time.
-By understanding the factors driving tobacco use, we can develop effective strategies to reduce its prevalence.

 ## Contributors